erkkah/jaggies/README.md

 * Jaggies is designed for limited memory situations, it is not your fastest pixel pushing friend.
 But that's OK.

 * Jaggies uses a global state which makes drawing several scenes at the same time impossible.
 Also fine.

-* Special valued coordinates (-1, -1) and (-2, -2) cannot be used for drawing.
-This is a bad design choice!
-Yeah, I know.
-This might get fixed some day.